 Unhappy with your service?
 Moving to another country?
 It's time to free yourself from AT&T. Since carriers have essentially done away with traditional two-year service agreements, you'll likely be on the hook for the remainder of your billing month, and then whatever you owe on your phone.
 Here's what you need to know.

-How to cancel your two-year AT&T contract
+How to cancel AT&T service

 Is there any way around the fees?

 There's no guaranteed way to avoid paying any of the fees associated with canceling AT&T, but you should check with your new provider just in case.
 Many carriers these days offer sign-up promotions in which they reimburse you for the remaining balance of your installment plan, typically in exchange for trading the device in and porting the associated phone number over.